cloudmesh-community/fa18-523-57/paper/paper.md

 ## Drawbacks of PyTorch

-When we compare PyTorch with its competitors
+When we compare PyTorch over its competitor like TensorFlow [@fa18-523-57-competition] we identify some of the areas where TensorFlow has advantages over PyTorch [@fa18-523-57-PyTorch-tensorflow].

-:o: which are they, with citations)

-:o: grammar

-it looks like TensorFlow gives a tight competition due to its use in other deep learning packages as well [@fa18-523-57-competition].

-:o: what is tight competition, what does it mean?

-TensorFlow has its advantages over PyTorch in certain areas which are as below.

-:o: do not use the word below, we point this out in many piazza posts as well as in class

-:o: indentation wrong not markdown

 1. Coverage of functionality is less in PyTorch when compared to TensorFlow.
 The functions like NumPy's flip along a dimension, checking NaN values, fast